-- (i) The ordinary hours of work for each employee other than Director of Nursing shall be online and copies will be printed and displayed in the tea rooms as an interim with the full roll out of an electronic rostering system with internet access being available for nursing staff. - (ii) The roster shall be displayed at least two weeks prior to the commencing date of the first working period in the roster. - (iii) Notwithstanding the foregoing provisions of this clause, a roster may be altered at any time to enable the nursing service of the employer to be carried on where another employee is absent from duty on account of illness or in an emergency: Provided that where any such alteration involves an employee working on a day which would otherwise have been such employee's day off, the day off in lieu thereof shall be as mutually arranged.
-Further, the employer may change an employee's roster at short notice, with the mutual agreement of the employee, for any reasonable ground including unexpected situations and unforeseen fluctuations in patient dependency. - (iv) The roster may be altered at any time due to operational requirements with the employer and employee's agreement. - (v) Prior to the date of the changed shift, such change of roster shall be notified verbally or in writing to the employee concerned. - (vi) Where an employee is entitled to an additional day off duty in accordance with clause 4, Hours of Work and Free Time of Employees, such day is to be shown on the roster of hours for that employee. - (vii) All rosters shall be retained for at least six years.
+- (i) The ordinary hours of work for each employee other than Director of Nursing or casual employee shall be online and copies will be printed and displayed in the tea rooms as an interim with the full roll out of an electronic rostering system with internet access being available for nursing staff. - (ii) Where practicable, the roster shall be displayed at least four weeks prior to the commencing date of the first working period in the roster.
+If it is not practicable to provide the roster four weeks in advance, it will be displayed no less than two weeks prior to the commencing date. - (iii) Notwithstanding the foregoing provisions of this clause, a roster may be altered at any time to enable the nursing service of the employer to be carried on where another employee is absent from duty on account of illness or in a genuine emergency: Provided that where any such alteration involves an employee working on a day which would otherwise have been such employee's day off, the day off in lieu thereof shall be as mutually arranged. - (iv) A 'genuine emergency' is defined as a sudden and unexpected circumstance where an employee is required to work to enable the hospital to function, and reasonable alternatives to the alteration of the employee's roster have been explored. - (v) Further, the employer may change an employee's roster at short notice, with the mutual agreement of the employee, for any reasonable ground including unexpected situations and unforeseen fluctuations in patient dependency.
+Employees are not compelled to agree to these requests.

+- (vi) The roster may be altered at any time due to operational requirements with the employer and employee's agreement. - (vii) Prior to the date of the changed shift, such change of roster shall be notified verbally or in writing to the employee concerned. - (viii) Where an employee is entitled to an additional day off duty in accordance with clause 4, Hours of Work and Free Time of Employees, such day is to be shown on the roster of hours for that employee. - (ix) All rosters shall be retained for at least six years. - (x) In order to respect and promote diversity in the workplace, where an employee may celebrate cultural or religious days of observance which do not coincide with the existing public holidays, their requests for leave on these days will be considered as a rostering priority by the Employer and will not be unreasonably refused. - (xi) In terms of rostering, the Employer is committed to ensuring safe staffing levels to support the delivery of patient care within allocated work hours and ensuring that employees are able to access break entitlements under the Agreement.
+See clause 35 of this Agreement for further detail.